electricimp/LSM9DS0/README.md

 ```

 #### getTemp()
 Reads and returns the latest measurement from the temperature sensor in degrees Celsius.
+Note that the on-chip temperature can differ from the ambient temperature by a significant amount.
+In bare-board tests, enabling the gyro increased the value returned by *getTemp()* by over 6 degrees Celsius.

 ```Squirrel
 server.log(imu.getTemp() + "C")    // Log degrees Celsius